AtemFontem/weebsite/content/experience/microsoft.md

 draft: false
 website: https://azure.microsoft.com/en-us/
 ---
-still trying to figure what's happening but it has to do with azure and data. do with this information what you will.
+still trying to figure what's happening, but it has to do with azure, data, and scale™. do with this information what you will

+¯\\_(ツ)_/¯